31 Jul My first passport stamp – London

 My first trip out of the US was to London on April 15, 2005, for four days.
 A friend of mine was working in London for a few weeks and asked if I could fly over to join her for the weekend.
 At first, I thought this was crazy because I didn’t even have a passport.
 The trip was a few months away, so I had to act fast.
 I didn’t even know what I needed to get a passport.
 I was 31 years old and had never been out of the country.
 I had been living in New York City for almost a year at that time.
 I had to enlist my mother’s help to get my birth certificate in Chicago.
 In the meantime, I was searching for plane tickets.
 I knew I had enough vacation time, but the trip was right at the end of one of our tax deadlines.
 Although April 15 isn’t the biggest due date for our tax group, it’s still a time limit.

 When I arrived in London, I didn’t know where to go.
 The only directions I had were the ones my friend gave me, who had come a week before.
 I was just so excited to have my first passport and to have a stamp in it.
 I took the Tube train to her hotel.
 I had taken trains in Chicago and New York, so I think I managed pretty well.
-I got off where she told me and the hotel was right across the street.
+I got off where she told me the hotel was across the street.

 I just soaked it all in.
 I couldn’t believe that I was in London.
 The previous year I ended a five-year relationship, moved to New York City and now I’m traveling the world.
 I didn’t care what I did.
 I was just happy to be in London.
 The hotel was near Piccadilly Square, so we walked around.
 I was surprised to see how much it looked like the city I just left.